AyushmanGHub/CreditRisk-Predicting-Borrower-Reliability/README.md

 Using the **AmExpert CodeLab 2021 dataset**, I analyzed various demographic, financial, and credit-related features to identify patterns in customer behavior.
 The goal is to **enhance risk assessment strategies**, helping financial institutions make informed lending decisions and reduce financial losses.

-In this project, I used different machine learning techniques, including **ensemble models, deep learning, and feature engineering**, to improve predictive accuracy.
+In this project, I used different machine learning techniques, including **ensemble models, deep learning, and feature engineering**, to improve predictive accuracy and show feature dependency of each model.